 I went to pick up a tub of this delicious sauce last week to top my Grilled Veggie Green Buddha Bowls and there was none to be found.
 It’s slot in the refrigerator section wasn’t even there anymore.
 Could this be another delicious Trader Joe’s product gone into retirement?
 I don’t know, but just in case, I’m now prepared to make my own at home!

 Luckily, this green tahini sauce is so easy to make at home!

 This rich walnut blue cheese pesto combines arugula with blue cheese and walnuts for a bold, creamy sauce, perfect for serving on top of grilled steak!

-I needed the perfect sauce to top my Walnut Crusted Grilled Tri Tip, so I thought why not incorporate more walnuts, add some fresh arugula and green onions, then throw in some blue cheese… because what is better on a freshly grilled steak, then flavorful blue cheese!
+I needed the perfect sauce to top my Walnut Crusted Grilled Tri Tip, so I thought why not incorporate more walnuts, add some fresh arugula and green onions, then throw in some blue cheese.
+Because what is better on a freshly grilled steak, than flavorful blue cheese!

 Holy Mole, I am so excited to share this recipe with you all!

 My mole mission began when a friend brought me fresh chilies and peppers he had grown.
 I decided to put them to good use and make my first mole!
 The sauce is slightly spicy on the stove, but cooks out in the oven for the final product with the perfect balance of sweet and spicy.

 I know the laundry list of ingredients is intimidating for some people, but never fear, this recipe is not as hard as you think and definitely worth the time, effort and ingredients!